River Idle: The Battle of the River Idle

-Bede records The Battle of the River Idle in c 616 or 617 in the Historia Ecclesiastica as part of the story of how Edwin came to be king of Northumbria.
+Bede records the Battle of the River Idle in 616 or 617 in the Historia Ecclesiastica as part of the story of how Edwin came to be king of Northumbria.
 Bede tells how Rædwald provided refuge for the exiled Edwin, before assembling an army to confront Edwin's dynastic enemy Æthelfrith.
 The two armies met on the western boundary of the kingdom of Lindsey, on the east bank of the River Idle.
 The battle was said to be so fierce that it was commemorated in the saying, 'The river Idle was foul with the blood of Englishmen'.
 During the fighting, both Æthelfrith and Rædwald's son Rægenhere were slain.
 Edwin then succeeded Æthelfrith as the king of Northumbria, and Æthelfrith's sons were subsequently forced into exile.

 A separate account of the battle, given by Henry of Huntingdon in the 12th century Historia Anglorum, stated that Rædwald's army was split into three formations, led by Rædwald, Rægenhere, and Edwin.
 With more experienced fighters, Æthelfrith attacked in loose formation.
 At the sight of Rægenhere, perhaps thinking he was Edwin, Æthelfrith's men cut their way through to him and slew him.
 After the death of his son, Rædwald furiously breached Æthelfrith's lines, killing him and resulting in a great slaughter of the Northumbrians.

 Vermuyden and the Participants

 Until the 17th century, the Idle flowed northwards across Hatfield Chase.
 To the west of Wroot, the River Torne formed two channels, both of which joined the Idle to the east of Wroot, and the Idle continued to join the River Don to the north west of Sandtoft.
 From Dirtness, the Don flowed to the north east, to Adlingfleet, where it joined the River Trent near to its confluence with the River Ouse.
+At some point, a navigable channel was cut from the Idle, running eastwards to the River Trent.
+Dates for this are uncertain, but it is known to have existed prior to the Domesday survey of 1086, and the villages of East Stockwith and West Stockwith developed at the junction with the Trent.
+Bykers Dyke was some 5.3 mi long, and diverted the majority of the flow of the Idle to Stockwith.

 In 1626, the Dutch drainage engineer Cornelius Vermuyden was appointed by King Charles I to drain Hatfield Chase.
 Vermuyden brought over a number of Walloon partners, known as 'The Participants', who took shares and performed the drainage work, which was completed two years later.
-The Idle's course was blocked by a dam constructed at a place which subsequently became known as 'Idle Stop', its waters diverted along the Bycarrs Dyke, a Roman navigation channel, which joined the River Trent at West Stockwith.
+The Idle's northern course was blocked by a dam constructed at a place which subsequently became known as 'Idle Stop', its waters diverted along the Bycarrs Dyke.
+The ancient channel was straightened, made deeper, and embanked.